voltrb/volt/Readme.md

 Models are accessed differently from hashes.
 Instead of using model[:symbol] to access, you call a method model.method_name.
 This provides a dynamic unified store where setters and getters can be added without changing any access code.

+You can get a ruby hash back out by calling .to_h on a Model.

 ### Array -> ArrayModel

 Arrays inside of models are automatically converted to an instance of ArrayModel.
 ArrayModels behave the same as a normal Array except that they can handle things like being bound to backend data and triggering reactive events.